Where is Everclear Alcohol Sale Illegal?

 Is Culinary Solvent the Same as Everclear?

 Both Culinary Solvent and Everclear are pure, ethyl alcohol products, but the similarities end there.
-Read our detailed explanation on how these two brands of pure food grade alcohol differ.
+Learn more on our blog about how Everclear and Culinary Solvent are similar, how they are different.

 Everclear® is a registered trademark of Luxco, Inc. and is not affiliated with Culinary Solvent or The Northern Maine Distilling Company.